redox-os/website/content/news/this-month-241231.md

 ## VirtIO Improvements

-- bjorn3 improved the VirtIO-GPU driver to allow Redox guest video size to follow the QEMU window size on the host system
-- bjorn3 implemented window resizing support using VirtIO-GPU Bjorn3 has been working on improvements to VirtIO-GPU.
+bjorn3 has been working on improvements to the VirtIO-GPU driver.

-He has improved the GPU driver to allow Redox guest video size to follow the QEMU window size on the host system.
+He has improved the driver to allow Redox guest video size to follow the QEMU window size on the host system.

 Currently it only use the window size before boot, post-boot window resizing will be implemented soon.

-He fixed a crash on the VirtIO-GPU driver when multiple displays are attached.
+He fixed a crash on the driver when multiple displays are attached.

-He also fixed a memory bug and improved the VirtIO-GPU driver performance.
+He also fixed a memory bug and improved the driver performance.

 Here is his [tracking issue for the work in progress](https://gitlab.redox-os.org/redox-os/redox/-/issues/1428).